Tree-width and dimension: Background and Motivation

 We made some effort to construct large dimension posets with bounded height and cover graphs having bounded tree-width and were unable to do so.
 So consider the following additional information:

 \begin{enumerate} \item A poset whose cover graph has tree-width $1$ has dimension at most~$3$. \item A poset whose cover graph is outerplanar has dimension at most~$4$.
-Outerplanar graphs can have arbitrarily large path-width, but they have tree-width at most~$2$. \item On the one hand, the tree-width of the cover graph of a planar poset can be arbitrarily large, even when the height of $P$ is~$2$.
+As noted previously, outerplanar graphs can have arbitrarily large path-width, but they have tree-width at most~$2$. \item On the one hand, the tree-width of the cover graph of a planar poset can be arbitrarily large, even when the height of $P$ is~$2$.
 As an example, just take a height~$2$ poset whose cover graph is an $n\times n$ grid.
-On the other hand, the proof given for Theorem~\ref{thm:Streib-Trotter} in~\cite{bib:Streib-Trotter} used a reduction to the case where the cover graph of the poset is both planar and has diameter bounded in terms of the height of the poset.
-It is well known that a planar graph of bounded diameter has bounded tree-width. \end{enumerate}
+On the other hand, the proof given by Streib and Trotter ~\cite{bib:Streib-Trotter} to show that the dimension of a poset with a planar cover graph can be bounded in terms of its height used a reduction to the case where the cover graph of the poset is both planar and has diameter bounded in terms of the height of the poset.
+Again, as noted previously, a planar graph of bounded diameter has bounded tree-width. \end{enumerate}

-Taking into consideration this body of evidence together with our inability to prove otherwise, it is natural to conjecture that the dimension of a poset is bounded in terms of its height and the tree-width of its cover graph, and this is what we will now prove.
+Taking into consideration this body of evidence together with our inability to prove otherwise, it is natural to conjecture that the dimension of a poset is bounded in terms of its height and the tree-width of its cover graph, and this is what we now prove.